jj-liew/travel-assistant-llm/README.md

 > - **Request scope**: Each API request can only query **one flight search at a time**.
 > - **Trip planning**: Unlike flight search, **different trip planning requests can be queried multiple times** in a single query.

+### Supported cities data
+Currently, the Pinecone knowledge index from the Live AWS endpoint includes the following cities.
+Querying these cities that are already available in Pinecone will yield the best in-context results.
+- Bangkok
+- Hong Kong
+- Kuala Lumpur
+- Kyoto
+- Melbourne
+- Osaka
+- Seoul
+- Sydney
+- Taipei
+- Tokyo

 ### Example results
 #### Flight Search